 How to Care

 When the Echeveria seedlings have grown to fill their pots, they must be moved into larger containers.
-A slightly larger pot than each plant's root ball is ideal since a large potting mix can hold too much moisture and pose a risk of rotting in the ground.
+A pot slightly larger than each plant's root ball is ideal, since a large potting mix can retain too much moisture and risk rotting in the ground.
 Adult Echeveria plants require less water than seedlings, and they are watered only when their potting mix feels dry to the touch.
 Echeverias also require little fertilizer.
 A dose of dilute liquid fertilizer at the beginning of spring is enough to fuel their growth.
 As Echeveria is related to cacti, it grows well with specialist cactus fertilizer or a general-purpose fertilizer with low nitrogen content.
 Although these plants can thrive outdoors during the summer, they do not like cold temperatures.
-Therefore, if you reside in a place that experiences frost, you should bring these plants inside during winter.
+Therefore, if you live in an area that experiences frost, you should bring these plants indoors during winter.

 Conclusion